pdxor/unity-timer/README.md

 # unityminutesecondtimer
-This is an easy timer script to show minutes and seconds count down to zero.
-Easy to add event on countdown end
+This is an easy timer script to show minutes and seconds count down to zero in your Unity 3d Project.